DFE-Digital/bat-design-history/app/posts/find-teacher-training/2020-10-30-feedback-component.md

 ![Existing content shown on course pages.](/find-teacher-training/feedback-component/existing-content.png)

-To ensure we gather feedback consistently, we will use [the same feedback component](/apply-for-teacher-training/feedback-component/) used on the Apply service instead.
+To ensure we gather feedback consistently, we will use [the same feedback component](/apply-for-teacher-training/feedback-component/) used on the Apply for teacher training (Apply) service instead.
 Using this component means we can also ask for feedback on search result pages, too.